RobinGhosh64/terraform_modules_howto/README.md

 The caller is an example in the example\simple folder.
 To test you need to be in that folder.

--- The azurerm_key_vault_access_policy is conditional and will be created/added to the keyy_vault VIA 'access_policies' attribute and can be passed directly from the caller as input/ but optional
+-- The azurerm_key_vault_access_policy is conditional and will be created/added to the key_vault VIA 'access_policies' attribute that can be passed directly from the caller as input.
+This is optional.

 -- The monitor diagnostics capabilities can be turned on by diagnostics variable